mevdschee/wped/README.md

 ```

 If your search returns only a single result you may give the optional "-f" flag
-to retrieve the full Wikipedia document.
+to retrieve the full Wikipedia document of the first result.